8 Reasons Why a Car Won’t Start

 The easiest way to check the functionality of your fuel pump is to get in your car, shut the door, and turn the accessory on.
 At this time, you should hear a humming sound.
 This is the electric priming of your fuel pump.
 This puts the correct starting fuel pressure on the fuel rail on the engine.

-At this Schrader, you can again turn on your accessory and then walk to the engine bay and use a pocket screwdriver or pick to push the Schrader valve down and see if there is fuel at the fuel rail.
+At this Schrader, you can again turn on your accessory and then walk to the engine bay.
+Use a pocket screwdriver or pick to push the Schrader valve down and see if there is fuel on the fuel rail.
 You can use a fuel pressure test gauge to check the fuel pressure at this valve.

 5. Clogged Fuel Filter or Injector

-As cars get newer, the fuel filters are often left “unserviceable” and integrated within the fuel tank and are one module with the fuel pump.
-If you had a bad fuel pump, the filter and pump would be replaced at once, and you do not have to worry about separate fuel filter maintenance.
+As cars age, the fuel filters are often left “unserviceable” and integrated within the fuel tank, one module with the fuel pump.
+If you have a bad fuel pump, the filter and pump will be replaced at once, and you do not have to worry about separate fuel filter maintenance.

-Typically, your fuel filter is serviceable and in line with the fuel lines.
+Your fuel filter is typically serviceable and in line with the fuel lines.
 To find your fuel filter, locate the fuel tank underneath the car and follow the lines (normally fastened to the car’s frame) to the engine.
-There is a cylinder-like component about halfway between the engine and the fuel tank.
+A cylinder-like component is about halfway between the engine and the fuel tank.
 This is your fuel filter.
 You can’t always tell if your filter is clogged just by looking at it.
 But typically, if your filter is clogged, it will show signs of leaking and have a lot of surface rust.
 These filters are relatively inexpensive and easy to replace.

 If you do not have an in-line fuel filter, you may have a cartridge or spin-on filter that can be found within the engine bay.
 Usually, once you take these off, you should replace them with new ones.
-So if you suspect your fuel filter is at fault, replacing it’s probably not a bad idea.
+So, if you suspect your fuel filter is at fault, replacing it is probably not a bad idea.

 There are ways to test if the filter is bad by bypassing it entirely.
-However, this procedure is normally more work than it is worth and can take some time to put together a bypass line.
+However, this procedure normally requires more work than it is worth, and itcan take some time to assemble a bypass line.
 But if you have the time and want the experience, I say, DO IT!

 If you have tested your fuel system up to this point and everything seems to be checking out, the last step is to check your fuel injectors.
 The best and easiest way to test a fuel injector is to unplug each injector from the wiring harness and use your voltmeter on the ohm setting.

-TO GET AN ACCURATE, IN-SPEC OHM READING IS TO LET THE ENGINE WARM UP TO OPERATING TEMPERATURE.
+TO GET AN ACCURATE, IN-SPEC OHM READING, LET THE ENGINE WARM UP TO OPERATING TEMPERATURE.

-If you find a clogged fuel injector, you can clean it by removing the fuel injector from the engine and using solvent and fuel injector tip cleaners to remove hydrocarbons.
+If you find a clogged fuel injector, you can clean it by removing it from the engine and using solvent and fuel injector tip cleaners to remove hydrocarbons.
 If your car starts after this procedure, you can buy a fuel injector cleaner and add it to your fuel tank.
 This additive is designed to help minimize and clear out hydrocarbon build-up.
-When you test your fuel injector and find that the ohm reading is off from the manufactures spec, and the fuel injector does not seem dirty or clogged, your injector is probably a “dead” injector that cannot be repaired.
+When you test your fuel injector and find that the ohm reading is off from the manufacturer’s specs and the fuel injector does not seem dirty or clogged, your injector is probably a “dead” injector that cannot be repaired.
 At this time, this injector or injectors would have to be replaced.

 Spark